EU-US/Swiss-US Privacy Shield Policy

 TechTarget offers Members the opportunity to choose (“opt-out”) whether their Personal Information is: (a) to be disclosed to a non-Agent third party, or (b) to be used for a purpose other than the purpose for which it was originally collected or subsequently authorized by the Member.

 TechTarget provides Members with reasonable methods to exercise their choices.

 Accountability for Onward Transfer

-The Company is liable for appropriate onward transfers of personal data to third parties who do not comply with the Privacy Shield principles.
-If TechTarget h has knowledge that an Agent is using or disclosing Personal Information in a manner contrary to this Policy, TechTarget will take reasonable steps to prevent or stop the use or disclosure.
+TechTarget is liable for appropriate onward transfers of personal data to third parties who do not comply with the Privacy Shield principles.
+If TechTarget has knowledge that an Agent is using or disclosing Personal Information in a manner contrary to this Policy, it will take reasonable steps to prevent or stop the use or disclosure.

 Data Integrity and Purpose Limitation